nogazs/ib-color-naming/README.md

 See the paper for more details on each component.

-The class `IBNamingModel` allows easy access to the model, and implements useful functions functions for evaluating data.
+The class `IBNamingModel` allows easy access to the model, and implements useful functions for evaluating data.